 Similarly, Bill Nye the Science Guy still has a significant following among young men, which may have been a factor in creating a similar series more directly targeted at them.

 The Nostalgia Filter probably has a lot to do with this, since both these guys have been around since at least the early '90s.
 Who knows, it might even appeal to middle-aged/elderly Baby Boomers who remember Mr. Wizard.

 In Seattle (where the show was filmed), a large part of the audience were older adults who really missed Almost Live!, where the Science Guy and the other cast members got their start.

-The children's TV show LazyTown is also known to be popular with teenagers and young adults as well as parents; possibly from it's quirkiness and Large Ham villain.
+The children's TV show LazyTown is also known to be popular with teenagers and young adults as well as parents, possibly due to its quirkiness and Large Ham villain.
 Though given Sportacus's and Robbie's tight pants we can be reasonably sure that some of the adult appeal is deliberate.

 iCarly started off aimed at roughly the 8-14 market, but ended up being a massive hit in all the children and teen demographics (from young kids to mid teens).
 Since people caught on to the massive amounts of Getting Crap Past the Radar included, it's now a big hit with adults and college viewers as well.